How Do Drugs Hijack the Brain?

 The Connection Between Drug Addiction and Mental Illness

 Self-medicating to escape difficult emotions associated with mental illness is common.
-However, drug use tends to exacerbate mental health problems.
-This is partly due to the depletion of vital feel-good neurotransmitters caused by drug use and partly because covering up a feeling doesn’t make it go away.
+However, drug use tends to exacerbate mental health conditions.
+This is partly due to the depletion of vital feel-good neurotransmitters caused by alcohol and drug use and partly because covering up a feeling doesn’t make it go away.
 Avoiding our emotions or not facing up to them usually makes matters worse.

-Starting treatment for addiction can be a revelation for some people because it kick-starts the therapy process.
-By seeking professional help, you can manage depression, anxiety, stress, and personality disorders and live a full, happy life.
+Starting treatment for a substance use disorder can be a revelation for some people because it kick-starts the therapy process and introduces them to support groups.
+By continuing to seek professional help after rehab, you can learn how to manage depression, anxiety, stress, and personality disorders and live a full, happy life.